pycom/pycom-documentation/content/pylife/alerts/_index.md

 aliases:
 ---

-Alerts can be used in multiple ways for manipulation of PyGo devices.
+Alerts can be used in multiple ways on your PyGo devices.

 ![Alerts templates](/gitbook/assets/pylife/alerts/alert_templates.png)

-There are currently 3 templates, more will be added later.
-The current ones are:
+You can use one of our 3 pre-configured templates for distance, battery monitoring and stumbling.

+To create an Alert you need to:

+1. Tap `Alerts` on the bottom of the screen menu

+2. Tap `Templates` on the top of the screen header

+3. Choose the template you need

+4. Change the name, set up required conditions, set up notification method

+5. Tap `Save as new Alert`

-#### Distance Template
+#### <b>The Distance Template</b>

 * Notifies if PyGo is far or closer than N meters to the chosen location
 * Tracking of location of your beloved
 * Tracking of pets outdoors
 * Interaction between team members during sport activities

-#### Battery Template
+#### <b>The Battery Template</b>

+* This template helps you manage your battery life.
-* Notifies if PyGo's battery level is less than N %
+* It Notifies you if your PyGo’s battery level is less than a chosen battery life %
-* Helps to prevent the outcharging of your PyGo or Pysence
+* This helps to prevent the PyGo running out of charge

-#### Stumbling Template
+#### <b>The Stumbling Template</b>

+This template helps you receive alerts if the PyGo is carried and the accelerometer is activated for instance by someone who falls.
+It can also be used for other use cases.

-* Notifies if PyGo has fallen down and stays more than N min
+* It notifies you if PyGo has fallen down and stays more than a defined set of minutes
-* Is crucial for the seniors, because it can help to uncover the life-threatening issue
+* This could be important for the vulnerable person
-* Your pet has lost the PyGo tracker
+* This could also notify you that your pet has lost the PyGo device

-### Create alerts

-To create alert you need to:

-* Tap `Alerts` on the bottom of the screen menu
-* Tap `Templates` on the top of the screen header
-* Choose the template you need
-* Change the name, set up required conditions, set up notification method
-* Tap `Save as new Alert`

 ![Create alert](/gitbook/assets/pylife/alerts/create_alert.png)

-### Edit alerts
+### Edit Alerts

 To edit alert you need to: